YoungPark94/APIAE/README.md

 # `APIAE`: Adpative Path Integral Autoencoder

-This is a tensorlfow implementation for the demonstration of Pendulum experiment of the paper: "Adaptive Path-Integral Approach for Representation Learning and Planning of State Space Models" https://openreview.net/forum?id=HyoOUrkwz
+This is a tensorlfow implementation for the demonstration of Pendulum experiment of the paper: "Adaptive Path-Integral Approach for Representation Learning and Planning of State Space Models": https://openreview.net/forum?id=HyoOUrkwz

 We updated our paper in Arxiv with more theoretical backgrounds and techniques.
 The code for Arxiv paper will be availabe after publish.